String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Examples

-Note again that the Hamiltonian is non-quadratic in the conjugate momentum.
-This system is not in detailed balance in general, and one has to choose the rates $\gamma(x)$ correctly in order to enforce it.
-The detailed balance condition amounts to
+Note again that the Hamiltonian is non-quadratic in the conjugate momentum, meaning that no Gaussian SDE can be found with large deviation Hamiltonian~(\ref{eq:H-zrp}).
+The system is not in detailed balance in general, but one can choose the rates $\gamma(x)$ in order to enforce reversibility.
+The reversibility condition amounts to